Apparel Quality Control Checklist for Custom Golf Apparel Orders in China (From Samples to Final AQL)

 Pocket distortion and load behavior

-• distortion when carrying phone/ball/tees (especially for bottoms)
+Pocket position stability, distortion when carrying phone/ball/tees (especially for bottoms).

 Light-color opacity and show-through risk

-The most effective QC system is the one you can repeat.
+The best QC system is the one you can repeat without reinventing it each time.

 Illustration of a QC checklist and SOP for managing custom golf apparel orders from Qiandao

-• attach a one-page checklist to every tech pack and PO
+• attach a one-page QC checklist to every tech pack and PO

 • keep a measurement report template that records pass/fail by POM and tolerance

-• keep a defect log that tracks defect type, frequency, root cause, and corrective action
+• keep a defect log that tracks defect type, frequency, root cause, corrective action

-• define a rule: no bulk cutting until sampling QC and pre-production QC are signed
+• set one non-negotiable rule: no bulk cutting until sampling QC and pre-production QC are signed

 Share this Article